OHI-Science/ohi-science.github.io/revamp_copy.md

 # GOAL DESCRIPTIONS AND APPROACHES.
 *Essentially text goal-by-goal with icons.
 Highlighting OHI+ repos that are doing cool model approaches And also pressures and resilience*
-*Julie + Ning*
+*also include link to Mel's fisheries description ppt* *Julie + Ning*